 Streamneeds the following relationships to be functional:

 Streamwill be encoded from one or multiple input streams.
-These are retrieved from files (or streamed from a livestream) from one of the
+These are retrieved from files (or from a livestream) located on one of the

 Streamwill be encoded with a codec, according to a particular